-We are currently somewhere around day 60 of our family’s quarantine, and the country is inching closer to reopening.
+We are currently somewhere around day 60 of our family’s quarantine during the pandemic, and the country is inching closer to reopening.
 Over those 60(ish) days I worked remotely from home, and held a TON of meetings with clients, colleagues, and others over Zoom.
 As you can imagine, everyone has handled the last two months a little differently.
 Some investors are more comfortable with volatility than others.

 I had a chance this week to think back on the sentiment in general.
 How people are doing and feeling.
 How they’ve handled the last few months.
 What their financial situation is like right now.
 And while everyone has handled quarantine and the Coronavirus pandemic differently, there are some trends I’ve noticed across many of my conversations.
 I thought these trends might make an interesting blog post, so here are a few things that have been on my mind recently.